shlok-007/fourier.me/README.md

 7. Takes the Complex Discrete Fourier Transform of these points(using numpy's fft(fast fourier transform) function).
 8. Saves the fft data along with other details like frequency, amplitude in a csv file.
 9. Now comes the animation part, the manim code reads this csv file and makes the corresponding rotating arrows and circles and animates them.
-* I have also added some optimizations in the manim code for faster rendering which is irrelevant for this TLDR.

-I am planning to make a WebApp out of this.
-Let's see how it goes!!!

 ## Sample Renders